Cortisol, Free, Urine

 This test has limited usefulness in the evaluation of adrenal insufficiency.

-This methodology (liquid chromatography-tandem mass spectrometry: LC-MS/MS) eliminates analytical interferences including carbamazepine (Tegretol) and synthetic corticosteroids.
+This methodology (liquid chromatography-tandem mass spectrometry) eliminates analytical interferences including carbamazepine (Tegretol) and synthetic corticosteroids.

 Renal disease (decreased excretion) may cause falsely low 24-hour urinary free cortisol values.